Fast Facts

 - Jack Nicklaus has won the tournament the most times in the stroke play era, but Walter Hagen also won it five times when it was a match play event

-- Eighteen players have notched up an eighteen-hole score of sixty-three, which is the lowest to date.
-This includes the likes of Gary Player in the second round in 1984, José María Olazábel in the third round in 2000 and Brooks Koepka and Charl Schwartzel in the second round in 2018.
-Koepka also repeated this in his first round the following year
+- In 2024, Xander Schauffele scored a 62 in the first round which is the lowest to date.
+Eighteen players including the likes of Gary Player in the second round in 1984, José María Olazábel in the third round in 2000 and Brooks Koepka and Charl Schwartzel in the second round in 2018 have scored a 63

 - Brooks Koepka’s total score in 2018 is the lowest absolute score over seventy-two holes, scoring 69-63-66-66 for a total of two hundred and sixty-four